 Why select IP Legal Services for filing your patent and trademark applications?We provide patent and trademark filing services for a flat fee; Our patent attorney meets with U.S.PTO patent examiners at the U.S.PTO, Alexandria, VA to advance the prosecution of the patent application; We have filed hundreds of patent and trademark applications for more than 300 clients over the past 20 years.
 Experience counts, especially when the rate of allowance of patent applications is about 45%.
-Representative patents that we have filed are viewable on the link "our granted and published patents"; There is no charge for consultations or advice over the phone, or for any work requiring 15 minutes or less of our time; We set-up a docket for our client's intellectual property at no charge to the client; We provide prompt turn-around for work products.
+Representative patents that we have filed are viewable on the link "our granted and published patents".
+Representative trademark applications that we have filed are viewable on the link "our registered trademarks"; There is no charge for consultations or advice over the phone, or for any work requiring 15 minutes or less of our time; We set-up a docket for our client's intellectual property at no charge to the client; We provide prompt turn-around for work products.
 For example, our turn around time for drafting a patent application, or a response to an office action is about 5 days; We have authored books on patents and trademarks and published scores of articles on intellectual property.
 Our publications "Patents - A Guide for Filing A Patent Application" and "Trademarks - A Guide to Filing A Trademark Application" are available on amazon.com for a nominal cost; We assist clients in developing their patent strategy for obtaining patents, maximizing patent based revenue, and minimizing generic competition at no cost to the client.
 References regarding our patent and trademark filing services are available on request.
 Flat fees.
 Experience.
 Expertise.
 Prompt service.
 Cost effective pricing.

 Most of our clients are located out-of-state and internationally.
 Given the nature of our patent and trademark filing work and the need to obtain the invention disclosure from the inventor in writing, the firm principally communicates with clients via email and phone to prepare and file patent and trademark applications.
 However, a meeting can be arranged at the firm's office if the client wishes to meet with our patent attorney.